rresol/OweIt/README.md

 Now execute this :
 python path/to/gui.py

-Beta Version .
+Still UnderDevelopment .

-Alpha Version ?
+Wanna contribute

-wait for it... it is coming ;)
+Go on ! ;)